 To make it easier to take the photos out of the box, you can put a small piece of washi tape or glue a short length of ribbon on the first panel.
 Decorating the box is optional.
 In my case, I decided to do it using washi tape.
 But you can also paint it, transfer a photo onto the cover, glue some scrapbook paper, and so on.
 The options are endless!

 What you’ll need:

 - hot glue (or nails)

 I got the plywood in a supply store, but you can also re-use wooden boards.
 I decided to give them an aged appearance, but this is totally optional.

 To get the aged effect you need two paints of the same base.
 I used water-based because it is easy to clean the brushes later.
-I chose blue and white because I love Mediterranean colours, but you can choose any combination of colours you like.
+I chose blue and white because I love Mediterranean colors, but you can choose any combination of colors you like.

 It is a bit time consuming because it requires several steps and waiting for the paint to dry, but it is also a fun challenge.
 Last thing to do is to glue some bulldog clips along the boards (or if you prefer you can use nails to fix them to the planks instead).

 You can hang them directly on the wall or you can use a bulletin board or canvas if you prefer.